Haircuts in China Tips & Mandarin Phrases | That’s Mandarin

 01. Wash Hair

-A visit to a Chinese hair salon typically starts with a hair wash (洗头 xǐ tóu), often coupled with a gentle scalp massage.
+A visit to a Chinese hair salon typically starts with a hair wash (洗头 xǐ tóu) often accompanied by a gentle scalp massage.
+This service is a standard part of any haircut or hair styling appointment in China.

 洗头